 It gives children their first taste of independence and adventure, with the added thrill of whizzing about.

 1. Choose the right size bike for your child

-Riding a too-big bike is not only uncomfortable for children, it can be a safety hazard, force them to adopt poor cycling technique (like constantly riding out of the saddle) and can leave a bitter memory of the experience which puts them off cycling altogether.
+Riding a too-big bike is not only uncomfortable for children but can also be a safety hazard, forcing them to adopt poor cycling techniques (like constantly riding out of the saddle) and leaving a bitter memory of the experience, which puts them off cycling altogether.

 How to get your child the correct size bike